-Greenlam Europe (UK) Limited (the "Company") is a company incorporated and domiciled in United Kingdom.
-The registered office and principal place of business is situated at 3 Brindley Place, Birmingham, B1 2JB.
+Greenlam Europe (UK) Limited (the "Company") is incorporated and domiciled in United Kingdom with its registered office and principal place of business is situated at 3 Brindley Place, Birmingham, B1 2JB.

-The principal activities of the Company are relating to the business of general wholesale trade of high pressure laminates.
+The principal activities of the Company relate to the business of general wholesale trade of high pressure laminates.
 There have been no significant changes in the nature of these activities during the financial year.